mil-u/mil-u/README.md

 YES ik my github looks like shit NO i wont change it im too lazy to make it pretty

-!!!!get off safe server if youre a proshipper especially with "minors dni" (you know damn well) youre all weirdos 4 letting kids see your bs keep it private or take it to 18+!!!!

-ANYWAY here's some media i enjoy:
+here's some media i enjoy:

 games: little nightmares, what remains of edith finch, yakuza, detroit become human, botw (still playing), the last of us, brawl stars (sorry), phigros, sky: cotl, left 4 dead & more